dylanmeca/MecaU/README.md

                         Directory to scan
 ```

+## 🚨 Report Malware ☣

+If when analyzing a program in [Tria.ge](https://tria.ge/), [VirusTotal](https://www.virustotal.com/) or you think a program is malware, you can report it in this repository in [the Issues Section](https://github.com/dylanmeca/MecaU/issues), to add the hash of said malware to our database and thus help our scanner detect more programs that are malware.

 ## 👷 Contributions
 This project is open source and we are open to any kind of contribution.
 If you want to collaborate with the project, follow these steps: